 The program is in partnership with the fellows and while we provide our fellows with a lot, a few things are expected in return:

-We welcome applications from anyone who has or within 1 year of receiving their PhD from any math, science, engineering, or social science field, including math, physics, chemistry, biology, psychology, social science, operations research, neuroscience, and many others.
-This includes postdocs, faculty, PhD candidates about to graduate, and people with PhDs in industry.
+We welcome applications from anyone who has or within 1 year of receiving their masters or PhD from any math, science, engineering, or social science field, including math, physics, chemistry, biology, psychology, social science, operations research, neuroscience, and many others.
+This includes postdocs, faculty, masters, and PhD candidates about to graduate, and people who already have a masters or PhD.
 The program is geared towards helping them make a transition to the private sector from academia and we are looking for candidates who want to start within 12 months of completing the fellowship.

 We encourage applicants from all countries to apply.
 You can participate in the program through any visa that allows you to be in the country and take meetings, e.g. a visa that would enable you to participate in a U.S. conference.